-Image interpretation -Radiography (x-rays), Fluoroscopy, Ultrasound, Endoscopy
+Image interpretation: Radiography (x-rays), Fluoroscopy, Ultrasound, Endoscopy

-Radiography and mammography, Equipment components, Procedures for Radiography & Mammography, Benefits versus Risks and Costs, Indications and contraindications.
-Fluoroscopy, Equipment used for fluoroscopy, Indications and Contra indications, How it helps in diagnosis, The Findings in Fluoroscopy, Benefits versus Risks and Costs.
+Radiography: Equipment components, Procedures for Radiography; Benefits versus Risks and Cost, Indications and contraindications; Fluoroscopy: Equipment used for fluoroscopy, Indications and Contra indications, How it helps in diagnosis, The Findings in Fluoroscopy, Benefits versus Risks and Costs.

-Computed tomography (CT), Equipment used for Computed Tomography, Indications and Contra indications, How it helps in diagnosis, The Findings in Computed Tomography, Benefits versus Risks and Costs, Magnetic resonance imaging (MRI), Equipment used for MRI, Indications, Contra indications and How it helps in diagnosis The Findings in MRI, Benefits versus Risks and Costs, Functional MRI.
+Computed tomography (CT): Equipment used for Computed Tomography, Indications and Contra indications, How it helps in diagnosis, The Findings in Computed Tomography, Benefits versus Risks and Costs; Magnetic resonance imaging (MRI), Equipment used for MRI, Indications and Contra indications, How it helps in diagnosis, The Findings in MRI, Benefits versus Risks and Costs, Functional MRI.

-Ultrasound-Equipment used for Ultrasound, Indications and Contra indications, How it helps in diagnosis, The Findings in Ultrasound, Benefits versus Risks and Costs, Endoscopy, Equipment used for Endoscopy, Indications and Contra indications, How it helps in diagnosis, The Findings in Endoscopy, Benefits versus Risks and Costs.
+Ultrasound; Equipment used for Ultrasound, Indications and Contra indications, How it helps in diagnosis, The Findings in Ultrasound, Benefits versus Risks and Costs; Endoscopy: Equipment used for Endoscopy, Indications and Contra indications, How it helps in diagnosis, The Findings in Endoscopy, Benefits versus Risks and Costs.